tomnaylor/codeinstitute-ms3/README.md

 User profile wouldn't load - had an error in base.html that called url for user not get_user cues loop would not work on template - fixed with {% if cues[0]|length > 0 %} (cues[0] no cues) admin session not working - forgot need to logout and back in after each time record was modified.

 Cues did not sort in order.
 1 and 11 would be before 2.
-Think it's bacause it's in DB as a string and not number password regex https://stackoverflow.com/questions/27976446/html-password-regular-expression-validation objectid didn't work - needed to inport library
+Think it's bacause it's in DB as a string and not number. added tham as a float but rounded to 1 decimal place

+password regex https://stackoverflow.com/questions/27976446/html-password-regular-expression-validation
+objectid didn't work - needed to inport library